astrosonic/community-website/docs/index.md

     Visit [this link](https://forms.gle/i3FM5LyUVwC1jPwQ7) to fill in your details and join the community!

 !!! tip "Stay tuned"
-    We are opening up the community for fellow interested contributors and will initiate the process of registration shortly.
-Details about how you can join the community would posted here.
+    We have opened up the community for fellow interested contributors and initiated the process of registration.
+Details about how you can join the community is posted here.

 !!! success "This is our homestead"
     Visit [this link](https://github.com/astrosonic/) to view our projects - Feel free to fork and contribute!